Try going a day without sharing a story.

 According to Mike Murray, business storytelling is about “brands sharing their messages in ways that engage audiences and drive them to a desired action.”

-This might sound like content marketing, but Murray maintains that the two separate, but related, things.
+This might sound like content marketing, but Murray maintains that the two separate, but related, things ideas:

 “Business storytelling is a distinct content discipline that leverages well-crafted narratives in a diverse range of content types.
 Content marketing is much broader and speaks to the collective efforts that companies use to communicate with their audiences in an informative and engaging way.”

-But how does one integrate storytelling into a presentation?
+But how does one integrate storytelling into a business presentation?

-Actually, it’s pretty easy to create a heart-warming story for an inspirational presentation.
+Actually, it’s pretty easy to create a heart-warming story for a presentation.
 The real challenge is turning data into a narrative that packs an emotional punch.

 Beginning: The Human Element